tsileo/blobstash/docs/lua.md

 // Convert the given Markdown to HTML markdownify(string) -> string

-// Render execute a Go template, the data must be JSON encoded render(string, string) -> string

 // Build an URL using the server hostname url(string) -> string